anoopsarkar/nlp-class/hw5.md

 quality on the blind test set as much as possible by improving these components.

+### The Baseline

 For the baseline learning algorithm we will use an algorithm called PRO (pairwise ranking optimization) which is described in the following paper:

 > [Tuning as Ranking](http://www.aclweb.org/anthology/D11-1125).
 Mark Hopkins and Jonathan May.
 EMNLP 2011.

+One caveat is that we will not be generating new candidates using a decoder in each iteration.
+This means we will iterate over the n-best lists provided to you rather than re-decoding to produce n-best lists for each iteration.
+This approach is called *batch tuning* and explained further in:

+> [Batch Tuning Strategies for Statistical Machine Translation](http://aclweb.org/anthology-new/N/N12/N12-1047v2.pdf).
+Colin Cherry and George Foster.
+In NAACL 2012.

+Here is a pseudo code version of the PRO algorithm to learn weights for reranking:

+    Parameters:
+        tau: samples generated from n-best list per input sentence
+        alpha: sampler acceptance cutoff (set to 0.05)
+        xi: training data generated from the samples tau
+        eta: perceptron learning rate (set to 0.1)
+        epochs: number of epochs for perceptron training

+    for each sentence i:
+        collect all the n-best outputs for i for each candidate c in the n-best list: compute the bleu score b (using bleu.py) for c append (c,b) to nbests[i]

+    for i = 1 to epochs:
+        for nbest in nbests:
+            get_sample():
+                while samples are less than tau:
+                    randomly choose two items from nbest list, s1 and s2: make sure s1.smoothed_bleu > s2.smoothed_bleu
+                        if s1.smoothed_bleu - s2.smoothed_bleu > alpha:
+                            keep (s1, s2) as a sample
+                        else:
+                            continue
+            sort the tau samples from get_sample() using s1.smoothed_bleu - s2.smoothed_bleu
+            keep the top xi (s1, s2) values from the sorted list of samples do a perceptron update of the parameters $$\theta$$ if $$\theta \cdot $$ s1.features  $$\leq$$ $$\theta \cdot $$ s2.features: errors += 1
+                $$\theta$$ += $$\eta$$ * (s1.features - s2.features)
+    return $$\theta$$

-Implementing a version of PRO will be enough to match the baseline score.
+Implementing a batch tuning version of PRO will be enough to match the baseline score.
 However, there will still be substantial room for improvement.
 Here are some ideas:

 * Improve the learning algorithm in PRO (from the perceptron to averaged perceptron, for instance).
 * You can add features to `train.nbest` and `test.nbest`